kalmhq/docs/versioned_docs/version-v0.1.0-alpha.5/guide-logging-for-kalm.md

 #### Prerequisites

-- Make sure KALM installed to your cluster.
+- Make sure KALM is installed on your cluster.
-- Make sure you have ***kubectl*** and configure to your cluster.
+- Make sure you have ***kubectl*** and it is configured to your cluster.
 - Make sure your cluster has at least 500m cpu and 800Mi memory (each node has at least 100m cpu and 100Mi) to install PLG.

 #### Install PLG on KALM

-Run the following command to install monolithic mode plg.
-In the future, this step will be able to be done through web interface.
+Run the following command to install the monolithic mode PLG. _In the future, this step will be able to be done through the web interface._

 ```bash
 kubectl apply -f - <<EOF